John Rutter’s “Requiem”

 As with the Requiems of both Fauré and Duruflé, the work includes a setting of the “Pie Jesu”, and focuses on the soprano soloist.
 The work also includes Rutter’s superb setting of the 23rd Psalm, “The Lord is My Shepherd”, notable for its plaintive oboe solo, delicate orchestration and sensitivity to the text.
 This exquisite and moving piece, though composed some seven years earlier in the USA, was surely destined for this context, encapsulating as it does the work’s message of reassurance.

 Since the work’s first performance on 13 October 1985 at the United Methodist Church, Dallas, Texas, it has become a firm favourite with choirs and audiences the world over.
 Though it necessarily has its dark moments, Rutter’s Requiem is unmistakably optimistic in its message of hope and comfort, expressed through the beauty of the chosen texts and Rutter’s uplifting music.
 Though very much written in the English Cathedral tradition, Rutter’s music has well and truly transcended international boundaries.

-Tickets on Sale Monday 12 July, via trybooking or www.rmp.org.au
+Tickets for the online event on sale 24 September, via trybooking or www.rmp.org.au